M0hammed-Hassan/Machine_Learning_Algorithms/README.md

 - Simple Linear Regression Algorithm
 - Simple Linear Regression Algorithm By Using OOP
 - Linear Regression By Using Gradient Descent
+- Linear Regression By Using Stochastic Gradient Descent